iamvinitk/CMPE-257-Sentiment_Analysis/paper/paper.md

 ### XGBoost Classifier

-It is a gradient boosting package that implements a gradient boosting framework.
-The algorithm is scalable for parallel computing and is considered as the algorithm of choice for classification and regression.
-The XGBoost library implements the gradient boosting decision tree algorithm.Effective with large data sets.
-It stands out as the leading machine learning library for regression, classification, and ranking problems.
-The two primary reasons to use XGBoost are its execution speed and model performance making it a popular supervised-learning algorithm used for regression and classification on large datasets.
-Since the gradient of the data is considered for each tree, the calculation is faster and the precision is accurate than Random Forest.
+It is a gradient boosting framework implemented from a package of gradient boosting.
+The approach is considered one of the best algorithm choices for classification and regression since it scales well for parallel computing.
+Gradient boosting decision tree implementation is done via the XGBoost package.
+It also produces accurate predictions with vast data sets.
+For classification, regression, and ranking issues, it stands out as the top machine-learning library.
+The two primary reasons to use XGBoost are the model performance and execution speed, making it a preferred supervised-learning algorithm to use for classification and regression on huge datasets.
+In comparison to Random Forest, the calculation is quicker and the precision is accurate because the gradient of the data is taken into account for each tree.

 ### Random Forest Classifier

-Random forest is a commonly-used machine learning algorithm, which combines the output of multiple decision trees to reach a single result.
-Random forest is a Supervised Machine Learning Algorithm that is used widely in Classification and Regression problems.
-It builds decision trees on different samples and takes their majority vote for classification and average in case of regression.Before understanding the working of the random forest algorithm in machine learning, we must look into the ensemble technique.
-Ensemble simply means combining multiple models.
-Thus, a collection of models is used to make predictions rather than an individual model.
-Random forests are created from subsets of data and the final output is based on average or majority ranking and hence the problem of over-fitting is taken care of.
+Random forest is a commonly-used supervised machine learning algorithm, that combines the results of various decision trees to get a single outcome.
+The issue of overfitting is solved by it as it is built from data subsets and the end result depends on the average or majority ratings, in our case it considers the majority of votes in the classification.

-Random forest randomly selects observations, builds a decision tree and the average result is taken.
-It doesn't use any set of formulas.Random forest builds multiple decision trees and merges them together to get a more accurate and stable prediction.
-The “forest” it builds is an ensemble of decision trees, usually trained with the “bagging” method.
-The general idea of the bagging method is that a combination of learning models increases the overall result.Random forest adds additional randomness to the model while growing the trees.
-Instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
-This results in a wide diversity that generally results in a better model.
-Tree algorithms such as XGBoost and Random Forest do not need normalized features and work well if the data is nonlinear, non-monotonic, or with segregated clusters.
+It generates a decision tree from observations that are chosen at random, then it calculates the average outcome.
+It makes no use of any formulas.
+While the trees are being grown, random forest increases the model's unpredictability.
+While splitting a node, it looks for the best feature from a random subset of features rather than the most crucial one.
+Due to the enormous variation created by this, the model is generally better.

 ### Logistic Regression

-It is a type of statistical model that is often used for classification and predictive analytics.
-Logistic regression estimates the probability of an event occurring, based on a given dataset of independent variables. logistic regression is also used to estimate the relationship between a dependent variable and one or more independent variables, but it is used to make a prediction about a categorical variable versus a continuous one.
-It is also considered a discriminative model, which means that it attempts to distinguish between classes (or categories).
-Logistic Regression is used when the dependent variable(target) is categorical.
-Logistic regression helps organizations gain actionable insights from their business data.
-Less complex than other ML methods and also can process large volumes of data at high speed because they require less computational capacity,

-The logistic regression model which is used in our project gives the accuracy of the model in predicting the sentiments correctly, a confusion matrix to evaluate the model performance and classification report with evaluation metrics like accuracy, precision, recall, f1-score, support, macro average and weighted average.
-As a part of building sentiment classifiers using logistic regression, we train the model on Twitter sample dataset.
-It is called supervised because the model predictions are iteratively evaluated and corrected against the output values, until an acceptable performance is achieved.
+It's a kind of statistical model that's frequently employed in categorization and predictive modeling.
+Based on a collection of independent variables and a particular dataset, logistic regression calculates the likelihood that a certain event will occur.
+We have employed this model as the target variable is categorical in our case.
+A sample dataset from Twitter was used to train the sentiment classifier model we built using logistic regression.
+The logistic regression model which is used in our project gives the accuracy of the model in predicting the sentiments correctly, a confusion matrix to evaluate the model performance, and a classification report with evaluation metrics like accuracy, precision, recall, f1-score, support, macro average, and weighted average.

 ### Naive Bayes

+The quickest and easiest classification approach for a sizable amount of data is Naive Bayes.
+The Bayes probability theorem is applied to the prediction of unknown classes.
+Naive Bayes classification is based on the Bayes theorem and a strong assumption of feature independence.
-Naive Bayes is the simplest and fastest classification algorithm for a large chunk of data.It uses the Bayes probability theorem for unknown class prediction.
-The use of Bayes’ theorem with a strong independence assumption between the features is the basis for naive Bayes classification.
-All the features in the Naive Bayes Classifier are assumed to be unrelated.
-Naive Bayes classifier is a general term which refers to conditional independence of each of the features in the model, while Multinomial Naive Bayes classifier is a specific instance of a Naive Bayes classifier which uses a multinomial distribution for each of the features.
-The multinomial Naive Bayes classifier is suitable for classification with discrete features.
-Multinomial Naive Bayes consider a feature vector where a given term represents the number of times it appears or very often i.e. frequency.
+The Naive Bayes Classifier presumes that there are no relationships between any of the features.
+It refers to the conditional independence of each of the features in the model.
+An example of a Naive Bayes classifier that employs a multinomial distribution for each of the features is the Multinomial Naive Bayes classifier.
+For classification using discrete features, the multinomial Naive Bayes classifier is appropriate.
+It takes into account a feature vector in which a given term denotes the frequency—that is, how frequently it appears—or how many times it does so.

 ### Linear Support Vector Classification